SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

    - You need to have emulated NVRAM enabled by setting `LoadEarly` to `True` for both OpenRuntime.efi and OpenVariableRuntimeDxe.efi. ***You cannot boot if this is configured incorrectly.
 Be careful when snapshotting with [ProperTree](https://github.com/corpnewt/ProperTree) as it resets the*** `LoadEarly` ***value to false.
 This has the potential to break booting completely and will warrant a full reinstall.*** If you have questions, see: **"What if I don't know how to enable emulated NVRAM?"**
    - Before using this EFI make sure to generate your own SMBIOS information with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) using `MacBookPro10,1` and place it in `PlatformInfo` before being able to use this EFI.
 If you don't know how to do this, see: **"What if I don't know how to use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)?"**
    - ***You cannot enable SIP, Secure Boot or remove the*** `-no_compat_check` ***boot arg or you will break booting.*** For more information, see: **"What if I want to enable SIP?"**, **"What if I want to enable Secure Boot?"**, and **"What if I want to remove the boot arg?"**
+   - `AppleXcpmCfgLock` has to stay enabled as CFG Lock can't be disabled through normal means.
+We don't use `AppleCpuPmCfgLock` as we have enabled XCPM.

 ## BIOS
    ### Settings